Code-Institute-Submissions/svickery-critflick_SepResub/README.md

 * [Bootstrap](https://getbootstrap.com/docs/4.5/getting-started/introduction/) - Used for grid layouts and cards on my page.
 Also allowed me to use Font Awesome icons for my social media links.
 * [Font Awesome](https://fontawesome.com/) - Used for social link icons in conjuction with bootstrap.
 * [Google Fonts](https://fonts.google.com/) - Used for entire website fonts.
-* [Stack Overflow](https://stackoverflow.com/) - Used for the JavaScript necessary to get my stick navigation bar to work.
+* [Stack Overflow](https://stackoverflow.com/) - Used for styling forms etc from bootstrap.
 * [Web Formatter](https://webformatter.com/) - Used to make my code cleaner and easier to read.
 * [W3Schools](https://www.w3schools.com/) - Used to help with contact form and other various coding questions.
 * [JSfiddle](http://jsfiddle.net/QN9cH/1/) - This was to help with parallax scrolling effect on iOS mobile devices.